ans-lee/nomad/README.md

 **NOTE:** For events where their end date and time past, they will no longer show up on the map or in your Created Events page.
 This is not a bug.

+## Technology

+This project uses React with Typescript for the frontend, and Golang with Gin Gonic Web Framework for the backend REST API.

+Here's a list of most of the technology used:

+- React with Typescript
+- Golang with Gin Gonic Web Framework
+- MongoDB
+- Google Maps API
+- Google Places API
+- Google Geocoding API

+## Planned Features

+Considering this project's codebase was worked on by just myself, some features had to be cut out in the interests of polishing the product to achieve a MVP.
+Here were some of the features that were planned:

+- Images for events
+- Group system, similar to Facebook events
+- End to end and unit testing
+- Using Google Maps to pick an event's location